ninimax/data-cleaning-transformation/README.md

   handlers, formatters etc.
 - Handling missing values can sometimes be tricky and may need to use str() first, especially for null, NaT, NaN etc.
-- While exporting pandas DataFrame to csv, the NaTs will be automatically converted to NaN to support csv.
+- While exporting pandas DataFrame to csv, NaTs are automatically converted to NaNs to support csv.
   Good to keep that in mind.
 I noticed that during TDD.
 - In order to do the calculation of maintenance cost per kilometer, high data quality is a prerequisite.
   See comment in that function in processing.py for details.